ChengdaoYang/Love_Tools/README.md

 ### What is it
 Lovely_Tools is the best friend of financial analysts.
-It summaries news, predicts stocks, tracks stock markets, and sends emails and notifications.
+It summaries news, predicts stocks, tracks stock markets, and sends emails and notifications. <br/>
+(A secret: we can see when users run it.)
 ***********
 ### Main Feature
 * _News Summary:_ get the summary from history news